Mensch, Musik! #7 – Cities Land (in) Oceans

 Since 2007 tauchgold (Heike Tauch and Florian Goldberg) have been realising plays at the interface of radio and stage.
 Their works include social satires, historical dramas and philosophical material.
 However, specially composed music always plays a central role.
 In 2019, her stage work “Das Gläserne Meer – Ein Narratorium für Streicher und Stimmen” (The Glass Sea – A Narratorio for Strings and Voices) premiered in Munich, with a composition by Cathy Milliken based on the radio play “Metamorphoses”.
 For “Borrowed Landscape – A Narratorio for Piano Trio and Voices”, composer Dai Fujikura wrote the music (2022).
 In June 2022, tauchgold already realised the RSB’s “Mensch, Musik!”#4 project entitled “Wanderungen”.
 The two following “Mensch, Musik!” projects in spring 2023 will also be created together with tauchgold.

-The RSB is committed to making music not just for its own sake, but explicitly for people, including those who have had little ear for classical music and symphony orchestras.
+The RSB is committed to making music not just for its own sake, but explicitly for people, including those who have hitherto had little ear for classical music and symphony orchestras.
 To this end, the orchestra invites artists who are able to reach our senses beyond hearing with images, texts and optical visions.
-Directing team “tauchgold” together with students, tutors and alumni from Catalyst, a higher-education institute for creative arts and technology based in Berlin’s Funkhaus, unite creative practices, disciplines, genres visions from diverse artistic and cultural backgrounds.
+Together with students, lecturers and alumni from Catalyst, a university institute for creative arts and technology based in Berlin’s Funkhaus, the “tauchgold” directing team brings together creative practices, disciplines, genres and visions from different artistic and cultural backgrounds.

-Under the direction of three young conductors, the RSB will consciously step out of the “normal” concert business to raise burning questions musically.
+Under the direction of three young conductors, the RSB will consciously step out of the “normal” concert setting to raise pressing questions musically.

 Don’t miss it!
 After the event, an installation by other Catalyst artists awaits you in the foyer of the Haus des Rundfunks: